amba-sasikala/myPortfolio/index.md

 **Senior Consultant @ Bank of America(Synechron) (_Feb 2024 - Current_)**
 - <p align="justify">The project's overall goal is to migrate applications from CA SiteMinder to Ping, coordinating with multiple teams and onboarding applications using site-based, agent-based, and PKCE flow authentication. </p>
 - <p align="justify">Developed automation scripts for PingAccess, PingFederate, and PingDirectory for installation and configuration.
 Migrated over 150 applications from CA SiteMinder to Ping.</p>
+- <p align="justify">Implemented inplace upgrade of PingFederate servers in the clustered environment.</p>
 - <p align="justify">Customized error and logout templates for PingAccess and PingFederate.
 Enabled MFA for the PingAccess and PingFederate admin consoles.
 Enabled StepUp authentication for agent based and PKCE applications. </p>
 - <p align="justify">Implemented OAuth authentication for PingFederate and PingAccess Admin API and worked on the code developement of SP and IDP adapters.</p>
-- <p align="justify">Worked on token exchange, client credentials, and authorization grant types. </p>
+- <p align="justify">Worked on token exchange, client credentials, and authorization grant types.
+Worked on the development of ping adapter. </p>
 - <p align="justify">Onboarded IDP (Identity Provider) and SP (Service Provider) connections and co-ordinated with vendors for configuration setup and testing.</p>
 - <p align="justify">Developed OGNL expressions for access token mapping in PingFederate and implemented Groovy scripts in PingAccess based on project requirements.</p>
 - <p align="justify">Enabled role based access for pingaccess and pingfederate admin consoles.</p>
 - <p align="justify">Implemented custom logout for the ping onboarded application.</p>
 - <p align="justify">Worked on vulnerabilities related to ping access and pingfederate admin consoles and admin api. </p>
-- <p align="justify">Provided production and LLE support and troubleshooting for identity and access management (IAM) issues. </p>
+- <p align="justify">Actively participated in troubleshooting critical issues with Ping products, including diagnosing configuration errors, analyzing logs, and resolving connectivity issues between identity providers (IdPs) and service providers (SPs). </p>
 - <p align="justify">Managed certificate updates and license renewals for all Ping components. </p>
 - <p align="justify">Co-ordinated with Splunk team to install splunk agents on the Ping servers. </p>
 - <p align="justify">Assisted with confluence documentation and Jira updates to track project progress. </p>